Progent: Securing AI Agents with Privilege Control: Related Work

 \paragraph{Security Policy Languages} Enforcing security principles is challenging and programming has been demonstrated as a viable solution by prior works.

-Binder~\cite{detreville2002binder} is a logic-based language for the security of distributed systems.
-It leverages Datalog-style inference to express and reason about authorization and delegation.
-Sapper~\cite{li2014sapper} enforces information flow policies at the hardware level through a Verilog-compatible language that introduces security checks for timing-sensitive noninterference.
-At the cloud and application level, Cedar~\cite{cutler2024cedar} provides a domain-specific language with formal semantics for expressing fine-grained authorization policies, while there are established authorization policy languages from Amazon Web Services (AWS)~\cite{aws_iam}, Microsoft Azure~\cite{azure_policy}, and Google Cloud~\cite{google_iam}.
-These approaches demonstrate how programmatic policy enforcement has matured across diverse security domains, making the application of similar principles to LLM agents, as done by \system{}, a natural progression.
+Binder~\cite{detreville2002binder} uses Datalog-style inference for authorization and delegation in distributed systems, while Sapper~\cite{li2014sapper} introduces hardware-level checks for timing-sensitive noninterference.
+At the cloud and application level, Cedar~\cite{cutler2024cedar} provides a domain-specific language for expressing fine-grained authorization policies, and major cloud platforms such as AWS~\cite{aws_iam}, Microsoft Azure~\cite{azure_policy}, and Google Cloud~\cite{google_iam} also offer established authorization policy languages.
+These approaches show how programmatic policy enforcement has matured across diverse security domains, yet existing policy languages are not suited to the dynamic behavior of AI agents.
+This gap makes agent-oriented policies such as \system{} a natural next step.

-\paragraph{System-Level Defenses for Agents.} Developing system-level defenses for agentic task solving represents an emerging research field. \secgpt{}~\cite{wu2024secgpt} and \iflow{}~\cite{wu2024system} leverage architecture-level changes and system security principles to secure LLM agents. \secgpt{} introduces an agent architecture that isolates the execution environments of different applications, requiring user interventions for potentially dangerous actions, such as cross-app communications and irreversible operations. \iflow{} proposes an information flow enforcement approach that requires manual pre-labeling of data sources as trusted or untrusted, with these labels being propagated during the execution of agents.
-Concurrent to our work, CaMeL~\cite{debenedetti2025camel} extracts control and data flows from trusted user queries and employs a custom interpreter to prevent untrusted data from affecting program flow.

-The principle of leveraging programming for agent security, as introduced by \system{}, has the potential to serve as a valuable complement to both \secgpt{} and \iflow{}.
-With programming capabilities incorporated, \secgpt{}'s developers can craft fine-grained permission policies that automatically handle routine security decisions, substantially reducing the cognitive burden of downstream users.
-For \iflow{}, programming features could provide more efficient and expressive labeling of information sources, reducing the manual effort required.
-Furthermore, \system{} may also be integrated into CaMeL, providing a user-friendly and standardized programming model to express CaMeL's security model.

-The modularity of \system{} provides further advantages, enabling easy integration with existing agent implementations.
-This could potentially enable the widespread adoption of \system{} among agent developers.
-On the contrary, incorporating the other three methods all requires non-trivial changes to agent implementation and architecture.